top of page

 The kids loved the tractor ‘red rocket’ ride, doing several laps around a track (with some amazing Dartmoor views in the background) and went on several times throughout the day.

 There’s lots to do both indoors and outdoors, so on a rainy day just wrap up in the right gear and hop into the covered barns to dodge the showers.
 It’s a welly kind of place most of the year.
+Free return tickets are offered on really wet days in case you want to come back within a week on a drier day - I thought this was a great bonus.

 An adventure assault course-style playground, toddlers play area, trampolines and bouncy castle barn keep the kids entertained in between animal encounters.